 In July, 1973, I landed in Newark Airport with my father, one of the leading phonetics research scientists in the world.
 Just before the airplane skidded onto the runway, feeling a bit queasy, I looked toward the east and saw the Twin Towers, freshly built.
-This is America, the towers seem to say, the land of technology and commerce.
+I put my head on my father’s lap, and he stoked my head.
+I still remember the slight aroma of his cologne, mixed with his distinct musk of his breath.
+This aroma was one of the few things I knew about my father as a child.
+This is America, the towers seem to speak then, the land of technology and commerce.

 My father was one of many pure research scientists recruited to work at Bell Telephone Laboratories, Murray Hill, New Jersey.
-He was to create their linguistics department, and ended up spending over 15 years there.
+He was to help create their Speech Sciences department, and ended up spending over 15 years there.
 The AT&T divesture would split the company in 1984, ending an era of the highest accomplishments in the areas of pure research in the modern times.
-He left then to head up the phonetics research department at Ohio State University.
+He left then to head up the Speech and Hearing Sciences department at Ohio State University.

 Max Mathews, my father’s boss at Bell Labs, picked us up that hot day from the airport.
 Out of the window of their boxy sedan, my eyes were filled with green: the trees and grass seemed so sumptuous and luxurious to me.
-I saw an old man with a corduroy hat, mowing the lawn.
+I saw an old man with a Scottish corduroy hat with burgundy crossed patterns, mowing the lawn.
 I had never seen anyone mow a lawn in Japan.
 I stayed with the Mathews for the summer, while my parents got ready to move to New Providence, N.J.
 Though this land seemed so new, and the language seemed so foreign, I was merely reacquainting myself with the country of my birth.

-When I was born in Boston, in 1960, my father was finishing up his post doctorate thesis at M.I.T. at the Research Laboratory of Electronics, where Noam Chomsky also had his office.
-Since then, he had always planned on coming back to the States.
+When I was born in Boston, in 1960, my father was finishing up his post doctorate thesis at M.I.T. at the Research Laboratory of Electronics, working with Noam Chomsky.
+My father brought “generative grammar theory” to Tokyo University as a result.
+It seemed, though, that he had always planned on coming back to the States.
 Even with his tenured position at Tokyo University, he knew he would not be able to quell his mission to pursue pure research.
 He would become the first tenured professor at the prestigious university to abandon his post, to the outrage of many of his fellow academics.

 He and my mother had another reason for coming to New Jersey.
 My brother and I were to be raised bilingually and biculturally.
 We were always told of this, even as small children.
 That eventually we would move back to the States, and my mother told us, though it would be a hard adjustment, would be better than staying in the regimented, exam-filled environment in Japan.
 My parents, it seemed, saw this as their primary mission for us.

 I ended up earning pocket money by mowing lawns on bright Saturday mornings in New Providence the first few years.
-I would soon find out that I was highly allergic to grass.
-That discomfort, of course, did not stop me from working around the yards of my father’s colleagues.
+I liked the smell of the fresh-cut grass, fragrance of the American suburbia.
+But, I would soon find out that I was highly allergic to grass.
+That discomfort, of course, did not stop me from working around the yards of my father’s colleagues, making neat crossing patterns on the lawns of New Jersey.

 My father also hired me to create spectrographic prints as my summer job.
 I would put thermo-sensitive paper around the drum of the device.
 As the drum rotated, the voice data would translate itself into a visual dance in front of me, the needle jumping up and down like a seismic meter.
 The needle also made this faint scratching sound, and smelled like burning rubber.
 I made hundreds of these prints, so that my father could catalogue the patterns.
-He was working on a computer simulation of the tongue.1
+He was working on a computer simulation of the tongue and mouth as an acoustic chamber.

 Bell Labs was a bit like Starship Enterprise.
 The main building had gigantic wings spreading over the green hills.
 The copper roofs of the building seem to hover in the vast landscape, and they gleamed in the rain.
 When I went to help my father in the morning, I remember the hallway wings filled with conversation.
 Once, when I picked up my father at night, I was surprised how many scientists were there late at night.
 Bell Labs was the birthplace of many inventions, including the transistor, and laser technology, not to mention UNIX and C computer languages.
 When my father worked there, there had already been seven Nobel Prizes given to Bell Labs scientists.
 I suppose at that level of intellect and creativity, a regimented time schedule would not be needed.
 Today we are still benefiting from what my father and his colleagues developed in the Seventies.
 We will, no doubt, soon run out of that Research & Development capital.
 Looking back, Bell Labs was one of the most creative zones in the world.

 For lazy summer afternoons, for lunch, Marj would often heat up Campbell Tomato Soup, and Grilled Cheese Sandwich.
 I’d never had those in Japan.
-I got used to it after a while, even learning to use the electric stove, and eating them before going out to use the long tree swings set up in the front yard, getting rope burns into my hands, swinging from a huge oak tree.
+I got used to it after a while, even learning to use the electric stove, and eating them before going out to use the long tree swings set up in the front yard, getting rope burns into my hands, swinging from a huge oak tree, a tree large enough that one imagines it being a witness to the American Revolution.

 The scientists were convinced that they would be able to simulate human speech completely as to be indistinguishable from the actual voices within a decade.
 I avidly perused (could not read English that well then) Popular Mechanics magazine sitting around in the Mathews’ home, imagining what the world would be like by the time I was thirty.
 There was an assumed optimism in the air, symbolized by the World Trade Centers, a twin confidence in information technology and commerce.